Poonch District, Pakistan

 Poonch District is one of the ten districts of the Pakistan-administered territory of Azad Kashmir in the disputed Kashmir region.

-It falls in the Poonch Division and is bounded on the north by Bagh District, on the north-east by Haveli District, on the south-east by the Poonch District of the Indian-administered territory of Jammu and Kashmir, on the south by Sudhanoti and Kotli districts, and on the west by the Rawalpindi District of Punjab, Pakistan.
+It falls in the Poonch Division and is bounded on the north by Bagh District, on the northeast by Haveli District, on the southeast by the Poonch District of the Indian-administered territory of Jammu and Kashmir, on the south by Sudhanoti and Kotli districts, and on the west by the Rawalpindi District of Punjab, Pakistan.

 The Poonch District is part of the greater Kashmir dispute between India and Pakistan.
 The district headquarters is the city of Rawalakot.
 It is the third most populous district of Azad Kashmir.
 Historically, the area now constituting Poonch District was part of the Sudhanoti region, which later became a tehsil of the former Poonch State.

-The main language is Pahari, native to an estimated 95% of the population, but there are also speakers of Gujari, while Urdu has the status of the official language.